 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The venue was too good to stay closed though, and instead was used by the Armed Forces to broadcast entertainment abroad to keep troops’ morale up.
-Having kept it warm, the Forces vacated by 1946 and the London Casino came to life once again, this time benefiting from the staging of variety shows.
+The venue was used by the Armed Forces to broadcast entertainment abroad.
+The Forces vacated by 1946 and the London Casino came to life once again, this time benefiting from the staging of variety shows.

 Prince Edward Theatre began to have musicals staged in 1978, including Evita, Jersey Boys and Mary Poppins, the latter returning to the Prince Edward in 2019.